 Then, by chance, a friend asked me to drive her to a job interview in Cebu City.
 She persuaded me to apply at Air Atlanta Icelandic, and I ended up becoming a flight attendant.
 It opened my eyes to a whole new world.
-I realized I loved traveling and learning about other cultures.
+I realised I loved travelling and learning about other cultures.
 Ultimately, that experience helped me decide to start my own travel-related business.

-Caram: Over the course of one very busy year, I helped set up 3 hostels and cafés.
-We want to keep expanding this chain throughout Cebu Island.
+Caram: Over the course of one very busy year, I helped set up three hostels and cafes - we want to keep expanding this chain throughout Cebu Island.
 I currently manage 31 short-term vacation rentals, and that list keeps growing.
 I am also creative director of Colors and Peach, a beauty salon in Cebu City, which now has two operating branches.

 Caram: Like others who have come across their passion later in life, I wish I had known what I wanted to do when I was younger.
-I don’t regret my degree or the choices I made, but I wish I’d known that I loved traveling so much.
-Maybe I would have made decisions that would have led me to experience more cultures earlier, but that’s something I can always keep doing.
+I don’t regret my degree or the choices I made, but I wish I’d known that I loved travelling so much.
+Maybe I would have made decisions that would have led me to experience more cultures earlier - but that’s something I can always keep doing.

-Blog: What has been the most surprising moment of your career since entering the travel industry?
+Click.: What has been the most surprising moment of your career since entering the travelling industry?

 Caram: I’ve always looked up to successful icons who started from nothing, but I personally knew no one doing exactly what I was doing.
 I suppose I am making an example with my own life.